 Only a single PROCHOT# pin exists at a package level of the processor.
-When any core's thermal sensor trips, PROCHOT# signal will be driven by the processor package.
-If only TM1 is enabled, PROCHOT# will be asserted regardless of which core is above its TCC temperature trip point, and all cores will have their core clocks modulated.
-If TM2 is enabled then, regardless of which core(s) are above the TCC temperature trip point, all cores will enter the lowest programmed TM2 performance state.
+When either core's thermal sensor trips, PROCHOT# signal will be driven by the processor package.
+If only TM1 is enabled, PROCHOT# will be asserted regardless of which core is above its TCC temperature trip point, and both cores will have their core clocks modulated.
+If TM2 is enabled then, regardless of which core(s) are above the TCC temperature trip point, both cores will enter the lowest programmed TM2 performance state.
 It is important to note that Intel recommends both TM1 and TM2 to be enabled.

-When PROCHOT# is driven by an external agent, if only TM1 is enabled on all cores, then all processor cores will have their core clocks modulated.
-If TM2 is enabled on all cores, then all processor cores will enter the lowest programmed TM2 performance state.
+When PROCHOT# is driven by an external agent, if only TM1 is enabled on both cores, then both processor cores will have their core clocks modulated.
+If TM2 is enabled on both cores, then both processor cores will enter the lowest programmed TM2 performance state.
 It should be noted that Force TM1 on TM2, enabled via BIOS, does not have any effect on external PROCHOT#.
 If PROCHOT# is driven by an external agent when TM1, TM2, and Force TM1 on TM2 are all enabled, then the processor will still apply only TM2.